Data Protection Notice

 2.1 Personal data on customers

 The table below gives an overview of the personal data which the Bank processes on customers, for what purpose it is being processed and on the basis of which authority.
-If other data than that specified in the table is being processed, or for another purpose, the Bank will seek to inform the customer of this.
+If other data than that specified in the table is being processed, or for another purpose, which the Bank will seek to inform the customer about.

 Processing connected to products and services